impleum/BreezeProject/Breeze.BreezeServer/readme.md

 cp ~/.ntumblebitserver/TestNet/Tumbler.pem ~/.breezeserver/
 ```

-##### Setting up your first stratisd wallet
+##### Setting up your first impleumd wallet
-If you don't yet have a stratis wallet, generate one in stratisd by running the following.
+If you don't yet have a impleum wallet, generate one in impleumd by running the following.
 First jump into your stratis user:
 ```
-sudo su - stratis
+sudo su - impleum
 ```
 Then generate your wallet
 ```
-stratisd getnewaddress
+impleumd getnewaddress
 ```
 The output of this command is our `tumbler.ecdsakeyaddress` for our conf file.